Home » Southern Comfort Food » Loaded Oatmeal Chocolate Chip Cookies

 How to Make the Best Loaded Oatmeal Chocolate Chip Cookies Recipe

 These loaded oatmeal cookies, are an all-time family favorite chocked full of chocolate chips, toasted pecans and buttery toffee bits.
-They bake crispy around the edges and chewy on the inside, it’s the perfect combination any time you need a sweetfix.
-Don’t forget the cold milk.
+They bake crispy around the edges and chewy on the inside, it’s the perfect combination anytime you need a sweetfix.

-• Kitchen tools you’ll need: A large bowl, medium bowl, measuring cups and spoons, stand mixer or a hand mixer, baking sheets, cookie scoop, spatula and cooling rack.
+• Kitchen Equipment You’ll Need: A large bowl, medium bowl, measuring cups and spoons, stand mixer or a hand mixer, baking sheets, cookie scoop, spatula and cooling rack.

-• When scooping chilled cookie dough, it’s helpful to let it sit for just a few minutes on the counter.
-Please watch, you don’t want it to warm to room temperature completely but just soften enough to be able to scoop the dough more easily.
+• Soften the Cookie Dough: When scooping chilled cookie dough, it’s helpful to let it sit out for around 10-15 minutes on the counter.
+Please note, you don’t want it to warm to room temperature completely, but just soften enough to be able to scoop the dough more easily.

 Loaded Oatmeal Chocolate Chip Cookies